kaleem-peeroo/AutoPerf/README.md

     - [ ] e.g. test_3 can't get expected duration, example_campaign has no tests, etc.
 - [ ] Periodically zip then upload files from k1 to cloud
 - [ ] Add \# of leftover csv files, generated csv files, generated logs to the tests in `progress.json`.
+- [ ] Show how long all tests will take in total and expected end date + time
 - [x] Show test progress